Adam4lexander/Spoke/Docs/Core/01_QuickStart.md

 - The player presses a button to activate it
 - If a hostile wizard nearby is casting a spell, the cast is interrupted
 - Show a "Activate SpellBreaker!"
 UI prompt when any valid wizard is casting
+- Show a targeting reticule over each wizard whose cast can be interrupted
 - Respond to dynamic faction changes, in case a friendly wizard becomes hostile
 - Respond to wizards entering range who were already mid-cast
 - If a wizard becomes _Frozen_ mid-cast, their cast pauses and becomes immune to interruption until thawed